kbuffardi/designing-cure/index.md

 [comment]: # (!!!)

-### Lessons Learned
+### Formative Lessons Learned

-1. Research requires familiarity with some domain knowledge and scaffolding enough expertise does not scale well when the domain is too broad
+1. Research requires familiarity with some **domain knowledge** and scaffolding enough expertise does not scale well when the domain is too broad
-2. CUREs that do not have funding to provide incentives for stakeholder participation will suffer attrition in seeking valuable feedback
+2. CUREs that do not have funding to provide **incentives for stakeholder participation** will suffer attrition in seeking valuable feedback
-3. Students are not experienced researchers and require more structured guidance on how to critically evaluate a product/result
+3. Students are not experienced researchers and require more structured guidance on how to **critically evaluate a product/result**

 [comment]: # (!!!)